boonyong6/django-rest-framework-tutorial/README.md

 - For CRUD operations.
 - `GenericAPIView` provide the core functionality and mixins to provide actions.
 - Provides a set of already mixed-in generic views.

+## Tutorial 4: Authentication & Permissions

+- resource owner, authenticated actions, read-only for unauthenticated users
+- Extract user id from the request and set the snippet owner.
+User id is not pass as part of the request body.
+To handle any info that is implicit in the incoming request.
+  - Override the view's `.perform_create()`.
+- REST framework includes **permission classes** to restrict the access of a given **view**.

+### Object level permissions

+- Create a **custom permission** to make sure that only the user that created a code snippet is able to update and delete it.

+### Authenticating with the API

+- Set up [authentication classes](https://www.django-rest-framework.org/api-guide/authentication/) for authentication scheme.
+- Default authentication scheme - `SessionAuthentication` and `BasicAuthentication`.